 Have you been to Rainbow Beach?
 What did you do there?
-Please leave a comment below!
+Share your experience in the comments below!

 Where is Rainbow Beach?

-Rainbow Beach is about three hours north of Brisbane, just in front of Fraser Island.
+Rainbow Beach is in Queensland, about three hours north of Brisbane, just in front of K’gari (Fraser Island).
 You don’t need a 4WD to drive from Brisbane to Rainbow Beach.
-But if you have on, you can go from Noosa to Rainbow Beach via the beach which is very scenic.
+But if you have one, you can go from Noosa to Rainbow Beach via the beach which is very scenic.
 Check the tide time to plan your trip!